fotosyn/PiPaperStatus/README.md

 Learn about Raspberry Pi OS, included software, and how to adjust some key settings to your needs.

- [Remote access using the Terminal/SSH](https://www.raspberrypi.org/documentation/remote-access/) It's recommended you take a look at the resources here as you will need to use Terminal and some basic commands to install BerryCam and run the Python script.
+ [Remote access using the Terminal/SSH](https://www.raspberrypi.org/documentation/remote-access/) It's recommended you take a look at the resources here as you will need to use Terminal and some basic commands to install and run the Python script.

 [Other Frequently Asked Questions](https://www.raspberrypi.org/documentation/faqs/) A wide range of information related to the hardware and software to get up and running with the various models of Raspberry Pi.